Iberia Flight 610: Approach

 At 4,300 ft, the crew switched on the altitude alert system whilst flying through overcast and rainy weather.
 At 09:09, the crew was given permission to descend to 4,300 ft.
 Contact was then handed over to Bilbao, and at 09:16 First Officer López established contact with the tower of Bilbao Airport.
 Bilbao ATC then gave permission to the crew to continue their descent.

 The crew repeated the transmitted information, which was immediately followed by the controller's offer for a direct approach to the airport.
 Choosing the direct approach would have made the aircraft arrive faster, though the aircraft's descent profile would be significantly different from the standard approach.
-Usually, pilots prefer the direct approach than the standard approach to save time.
+Usually, pilots prefer the direct approach rather than the standard approach to save time.
 However, on that particular day, Captain Patiño gestured to First Officer Lopez to decline the offer, apparently as a sign of protest to Iberia's management.
 By choosing the standard approach, the travel time would be longer, and eventually, this would deplete the fuel further.
 First Officer López then stated that they would fly the standard approach plan to Bilbao rather than the usual "shortcut" approach.
 Bilbao ATC accepted the transmission and asked the crew to report back when they had reached the VOR of the airport.

 The aircraft continued to descend, and the crew began to run through the descent checklist.
 The aircraft was configured accordingly, and the autopilot's altitude select system was set.
 The system then sounded its first tonal alarm, indicating that the aircraft was nearing its selected altitude.
 After the second tonal alarm, the autopilot then levelled the aircraft at the targeted altitude and the aircraft passed the VOR at 09:22.
-The crew reported on the VOR passage of Bilbao at an altitude of 7,000 ft, reaching the starting point of the landing approach.
+The crew reported on the VOR passage of Bilbao at an altitude of 7,000 ft, reaching the starting point of the final approach.
 The crew received permission to descend to an altitude of 5,000 ft.

 This was the last radio transmission from Flight 610 to Bilbao ATC.
 Afterwards, the aircraft began to initiate a tight turn to the right heading towards the outbound leg and the pilots lowered the target altitude from 7,000 ft to 5,000 ft into the autopilot.